google-deepmind/hierarchical_perceiver/README.md

 python3 -m venv /tmp/hip_venv
 source /tmp/hip_venv/bin/activate
-pip3 install pip setuptools wheel pip3 install -r requirements_gpu.txt
+pip3 install pip setuptools wheel pip3 install -r requirements_gpu_with_hashes.txt
 ```

-`requirements_gpu.txt` will require a working CUDA installation, and `nvidia-cuda-toolkit` installed.
-Otherwise, you can replace this with `requirements_cpu.txt` which does not have this dependency.
+`requirements_gpu_with_hashes.txt` will require a working CUDA installation, and `nvidia-cuda-toolkit` installed.
+Otherwise, you can replace this with `requirements_cpu_with_hashes.txt` which does not have this dependency.

 Running `python3 -m unittest -v perceiver_test` after this will run a suite of
 tests that demonstrates running the HiP architecture on sample multimodal data.